-2. Your academic development
+Your academic development

 We will provide you with a high-quality learning environment led by professional staff who have an active interest in your subject area and take part in academic activity, industrial updating and research.
 We will also provide an education that includes principles, values and practices of protecting the environment for the future.
 Due to COVID-19 we have had to amend and adapt some of our teaching and learning processes.
-In 20/21 our intention is to deliver a blended approach which is a combination of face-to-face and online learning.
+During 20/21 we adopted a blended approach which combined face-to-face and online learning.
+During 21/22 we will teach face-to-face as much as possible, using online platforms to support and enhance your learning experience.
 Additional training will be provided during induction and tutorial to enable you to adapt.